New Jersey Trespassing charges can take many forms. If you are charged with trespassing, please call us.

 Defiant trespassing is considered a New Jersey Trespassing charge.

 You face a criminal conviction and getting up to 30 days in jail.

-If you are convicted of a New Jersey Trespassing charge, it will stay on your record for either 5 or 10 years depending on the type of case you have.
+If you are convicted of a New Jersey Trespassing charge, it will stay on your record for either 5 years depending on the type of case you have.